Coronavirus Test and Trace Support Payments

 - are quarantining and receiving furlough payments

 We have been given some additional funds so that we can support people who do not meet the government's eligibility criteria.
 If you are not currently in receipt of Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit you may be able to apply for a discretionary payment.
-You will need to meet the following criteria:

 Read our policy for the